alilotfi23/zabbix-Ansible/README.md

-# zabbix-Ansible
+# Zabbix-Ansible
-simple ansible palybook for install zabbiz v5 on centos7
+simple ansible playbook for installing Zabbiz v5 on centos7